Improper Use of Motor Vehicle

 This charge is generally laid in situations where a person drives a motor vehicle in a manner which causes the motor vehicle to lose traction by one or more of the vehicle’s wheels.

-In essence to prove this charge the Police must prove that the accused drove a motor vehicle and the vehicle lost traction by one or more of the vehicle’s wheels.
+In essence, to prove a charge of Improper Use of Motor Vehicle, the Police must prove that the accused drove a motor vehicle and the vehicle lost traction by one or more of the vehicle’s wheels.

 Defences to this can be a factual dispute or lack of intent.
 It is also a statutory defence under s.
 65(2) if a person had not intentionally caused the alleged loss of traction.